1985 Ontario general election: Election

 Despite those problems, the PCs remained far ahead in the polls, and when Miller called an election just six weeks after becoming premier, he was about 20% ahead of the Liberals.
-Over the campaign, the PCs lead began to shrink as the Liberals waged a highly effective campaign.
-During the campaign, the separate schools question re-emerged when the Anglican prelate of Toronto, Archbishop Lewis Garnsworthy, held a news conference on the issue in which he compared Davis's methods in pushing through the reform to Adolf Hitler, saying: "This is how Hitler changed education in Germany, by exactly the same process, by decree.
+Over the campaign, however, the PC lead began to shrink as the Liberals waged a highly effective campaign.
+During the campaign, the separate schools question re-emerged when the Anglican prelate of Toronto, Archbishop Lewis Garnsworthy, held a news conference on the issue in which he compared Davis' methods in pushing through the reform to Adolf Hitler, saying: "This is how Hitler changed education in Germany, by exactly the same process, by decree.
 I won't take that back."
 Garnsworthy was much criticized for his remarks, but the issue was revived, which alienated the PC base, some of whom chose to stay home on election day.

 The election held May 2, 1985, ended in a stalemate.
 The PCs emerged with a much-reduced caucus of 52 seats.
 The Liberals won 48 seats but won slightly more of the popular vote.
 The NDP held the balance of power, with 25 seats.
 Despite taking 14 seats from the PCs, the Liberals were somewhat disappointed, as they felt that they had their first realistic chance of winning government in recent memory.
-The NDP was also disappointed by the election result.
-The party had been nearly tied with the Liberals for popular support for several years and had hoped to surpass them.
+The NDP was also disappointed by the election result, as the party had been nearly tied with the Liberals for popular support for several years and had hoped to surpass them.